Yung Lean

 Jonatan Aron Leandoer Håstad (born 18 July 1996), known professionally as Yung Lean, is a Swedish rapper.
-Widely cited as one of the most influential figures in the early cloud rap era, Yung Lean rose to prominence in 2013 with his song "Ginseng Strip 2002", which went viral on YouTube.
+Yung Lean rose to prominence in 2013 with his song "Ginseng Strip 2002", which went viral on YouTube.
 Later that same year, he released his debut mixtape, Unknown Death 2002, and the following year, he released his debut studio album, Unknown Memory.

 Yung Lean has since released the mixtapes Frost God (2016), Poison Ivy (2018) and Stardust (2022), and the studio albums Warlord (2016), Stranger (2017), Starz (2020), Psykos (2024) and Jonatan (2025).
 He released the albums Nectar (2019), Blodhundar & Lullabies (2020) and Sugar World (2023) under the pseudonym Jonatan Leandoer96, a project which strays away from his hip-hop roots and incorporates elements of indie rock and neofolk.

 Early life

 Håstad was born on 18 July 1996 in Stockholm, Sweden, to Kristoffer Leandoer, a Swedish poet, fantasy author, and translator of French literature who owned a book publishing company and Elsa Håstad, a former human rights activist who worked with LGBT groups in Russia, Vietnam, and South America, serving as the Swedish ambassador to Albania from 2019 to 2023.
+He said in an interview with the New York Times that his grandfather was Jewish.

-Håstad spent his early childhood in Minsk, Belarus, where his mother moved the family so Håstad could have a similar childhood to her.
+Håstad spent his early childhood in Belarus, where his mother moved the family partially so that Håstad could have a similar childhood to her.
 The family returned to Sweden and settled in Stockholm when Håstad was somewhere between the ages of three and five.
 He was raised in the city's Södermalm area.
 In between, Håstad was a student at UNIS Hanoi from 6th to 10th grade.
 During his time in high school, Håstad often got in trouble for doing drugs or writing graffiti.
 He also had a job at a local McDonald's.
 When he was 15, he was put on probation for smoking cannabis.
-Håstad began to develop an interest in hip hop music, mentioning 50 Cent's Get Rich or Die Tryin', The Latin Kings's Mitt Kvarter and Nas's Illmatic as his early influences.
+Håstad began to develop an interest in hip hop music, later mentioning 50 Cent's Get Rich or Die Tryin', The Latin Kings's Mitt Kvarter and Nas's Illmatic as his early influences.
 Håstad was classmates with Bladee's younger brother, Gus Reichwald, in the 9th grade, with Håstad having noticed Reichwald wearing Billionaire Boys Club and Gucci Mane merchandise.
 Reichwald told Håstad his older brother had influenced him to wear these brands, and later introduced the two.